 D. Action on Applications

-Within seven (7) working days of the filing of an application for a Building Permit involving a single family residence or fifteen (15) working days for permits involving other uses, the Code Enforcement Officer shall approve, deny, or refer such application to the appropriate body.
+1. Within seven (7) working days of the filing of an application for a Building Permit involving a single family residence or fifteen (15) working days for permits involving other uses, the Code Enforcement Officer shall approve, deny, or refer such application to the appropriate body.
 The decision of the Code Enforcement Officer shall be in writing citing the provisions of the Ordinance that apply and communicated directly to the applicant.
 One copy of the decision shall be filed in the Code Enforcement Officer’s office.
 If the proposed activity requires site plan review in accordance with Article IX, Site Plan Review, the Code Enforcement Officer shall refer the applicant to the Town Planner.
-If a Conditional Use permit is required, the Code Enforcement Officer shall refer the applicant to the Zoning Board of Appeals and provide a copy of the decision to the Board.E.
-Plumbing Permit Required
+If a Conditional Use permit is required, the Code Enforcement Officer shall refer the applicant to the Zoning Board of Appeals and provide a copy of the decision to the Board.

+2. A public notice shall be mailed upon issuance of any building permit that includes any of the following items.
+A public notice shall not be required if the building permit is for construction pursuant to a Planning Board or Zoning Board of Appeals approval.

+a.
+Any expansion of a structure or new structure located within ten (10) feet of the minimum setback; and

+b.
+Any expansion of a structure or new structure within 125’ of the normal high water line of coastal waters;

+3. When notice to abutters is required, the Code Enforcement Officer shall cause notice to be given by mail to the owners, as currently listed by the Town Tax Assessor, of all properties within 50’ of the proposed project property line boundary within five (5) days of building permit issuance.
+Such notice shall include the address and map-lot number where the construction authorized by the building permit is located, a general description of the proposed construction, the setback of the construction from the nearest property line, the appeal period, and instructions on how to obtain additional information regarding the building permit.
+The Code Enforcement Officer shall also keep a public notice record that includes the notice and a list of the mailing addresses used.

+E. Plumbing Permit Required

 No Building Permit shall be issued for any structure or use involving the construction, installation, or alteration of plumbing facilities unless a valid plumbing permit has been secured by the applicant.